-To survive, organisms were dependent upon on environmental conditions that includes moisture.
+To survive, organisms were dependent upon on environmental conditions that included moisture.
 This was so also for bacteria (hence preservation of food by freeze-drying).
-And like bacteria, virus microorganisms were also dependent on enviornmental conditions to survive.
-They were and are parasitical, reducing their power to expand indefinitely.
+And like bacteria, virus microorganisms were also dependent on environmental conditions to survive, and they were parasitical.

-Around 600 million years ago organisms called simple animals appeared – organisms that included bacteria, which plants and animals needed for their survival.
+Around 600 million years ago organisms appeared that today we label as simple animals – organisms that included bacteria that plants and animals needed for their survival.
 Bacteria worked in the digestive systems of insects and animals.

 Simple animals acquired energy by devouring other organisms.
 To survive, both plants and animals needed the ability to pass moisturize through their systems – to absorb and to excrete water.

 Some people see happenstance in these creations.
 The branches of trees reach out unevenly with leaves exposed to needed sunlight.
 A chaos of creeks meander from various directions to a lower elevation and forms a lake surrounded by a chaos of vegetation.
-The genetic mutations of organisms has also been viewed as a similar kind of chaos.
+Cellular mutations have also been viewed as a kind of chaos.
 And an environment may be suitable or unsuitable for certain developments.
 Where winters are extremely cold the only trees that survive are those with piney needles or leaves that fall in autumn.

 Biologists today see genetic mutations in micro-organisms.
 Knowledge of this has progressed to the point where biologists can now alter or add a characteristic to an animal's DNA, fluorescence for example, that will be passed to their offspring.

 Regarding mutations and change among the earth's creatures, creatures with jointed appendages, called arthropods, are estimated to have come into existence around 570 million years ago.
 And around 500 million years ago fish appeared, followed 25 million years later by land plants.

 Scientists calculate that around 400 million years ago, sea temperatures fell to levels near today's temperatures, creating a more hospitable environment for species to flourish.
 In what is today Poland, the footprints of four-legged creatures – surmised to have been crocodile-like – have been found preserved in carbonate rock, the footprints are estimated to be 397 million years old.
 Another estimation is that 300 million years ago, spiders appeared that had the ability to make silk but not to make webs, before there were flying insects to catch.

 Around 360 million years ago came amphibians.
-Sixty million years later reptiles appeared, and 100 millions years after that came the first mammals.
+Sixty million years later reptiles appeared, and 100 million years after that came the first mammals.